Pinnacle Peak (King County, Washington): Hiking

 The 256 acre Pinnacle Peak is encompassed by the 334 acre Pinnacle Peak Park.
 The steep, forested, one mile Cal Magnusson Trail is located on the north side of the peak.
 The south slope trail has more parking and more gradual grade along a gravel road and trail, with a couple views looking south to Mount Rainier and west to Buckley, Washington.
 On a busy weekend the trails will see 300-400 visitors per day.
-It's a popular hike for locals and those in training to climb Mt.
+It is a popular hike for locals and those in training to climb Mt.
 Rainier.
-The summit is tree-covered so no views, but remnants of the concrete footings for the lookout are still there, as well as a USGS benchmark.
+The summit is tree-covered so there are no views, but remnants of the concrete footings for the lookout are still there, as well as a USGS benchmark.
 There are budgeted plans for rebuilding the lookout so that there will again be views from the top.